wonkoderverstaendige/Spotter/README.md

 distribution and perform a  "full" installation.
 Alternatively, a custom installation is enough if all required packages are selected.

+TODO: The opencv package distributed in python XY can not decode most videos.
+Install without, and grab from e.g. grohlke (see below).

 _Bare install:_
 Download and install Python 2.7 32bit